yz282906/Detection_UC_Documentation/README.md

 | fillnull criticality value="Not determined"
 | fillnull normalized value="Not determined"
 | fillnull security_logs value="Unknown"
-| fillnull product_description value="In progress, please contact the CyberDefense Detection team if you would like to contribute."
 ```

 2. Export results to a JSON file named “product_data_sources”
 3. Copy/paste the file into your local /inputs folder of this repository overwriting the old file
 4. Run the bin/esproducts-to-md.py Python script
 5. Copy results from the /docs/es_data_sources.md file.
-Edit the [Splunk ES Data Sources Confluence page](URL) and paste results (paste and match style) below the table of contents part overwriting existing content.
-Publish the page.
+Paste the results to Confluence page.